 50%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a comprehensive content strategy skill that covers the full planning process from research to prioritization.
-Its main strengths are the structured frameworks (scoring templates, pillar structures, buyer stage mapping) and the breadth of ideation sources covered.
-Its weaknesses are verbosity (could be 40% shorter), lack of explicit workflow sequencing with validation steps, and a monolithic structure that would benefit from splitting detailed sections into separate files.
+This is a thorough content strategy skill that covers the full planning lifecycle from research to prioritization to output.
+Its main weaknesses are verbosity (could be 40% shorter without losing value), lack of truly executable/concrete artifacts (no scripts, no tool-specific commands), and a monolithic structure that would benefit from splitting detailed sections into separate files.
+The frameworks and scoring templates add value but the skill reads more like a reference guide than a tight, actionable instruction set.

 Suggestions